AlejandroFizZaro/React-Express-app/README.md

     npm run dev

- The console will display the url to connect and start interacting with the app
+ The console will display the url to connect so you can start interacting with the app